jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, no matter which we choose, Main Street wasn't happy with the results.
 It's why we kept rotating Left and Right over and over.

 Turning Right and Left got us no where.
 We kept going in circles because there is something fundamentally wrong with our politics.
-Both Left and Right are Industrial Age ideologues, and thus have been doing what they're created for, building and maintaining an Industrial Age alive; instead of adapting to a Internet Age way of life.
+Both Left and Right are Industrial Age ideologues, and thus have been doing what they're created for, building and maintaining an Industrial Age alive.

-We're in a new age, and it's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
+But we're in a new age, and it's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
 The hardest part isn't explaining our problems or coming up with solutions.
 It involves the realization that you, me, and every ordinary Canadian and American should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
-Interesting to note, our ancestors were often happier then we modern people are, despite often being very hard-up in comparison.
+Interesting to note, our ancestors,  despite often being very hard-up in comparison, were often happier then we modern people are today.
 Our grandparents and great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They saw their society improve every year.
 They went from mud roads to paved ones.
 Fireplaces to furnaces.
 Outhouses to indoor plumbing.
 Letters to telephones.
-So, like with any hero, the blood, sweat, and tears of personal sacrifice are easier to bear when we're making progress everyday.
+So, like with any hero, the blood, sweat, and tears our ancestors suffered through was easier to bear because they we're making progress everyday.

 In contrast, North American culture is going backward.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and consumers of big bureaucracies and corporations, we're powerless to demand better.

 But the more significant cause for our society's decline is our belief in Left and Right political ideologies.

-We keep alternating which "side" controls our governments and passions.
+We keep alternating which "side" controls our governments and our political loyalty.
 But nothing changes with either because the truth is the middle-class gives Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) is never going to solve our problems.

-When I started writing this book (it was meant to be an attempt to answer the hard problem of human consciousness, but here I am for now) around 2015 I quickly stopped.
+When I started writing this book around 2015 I quickly stopped.
 I soon realized how foolhardy it was to write a book to get Main Street off their ideological obsessions, and more often, hatreds.
 So I wanted to first showcase the value of a modern technology to solve everyday problem by bringing a new product to market.
 A simple app that costs thousands, but would save the middle class hundreds of millions.

-The dream was to show how technology is always humanity's salvation and that all ideologies, past ones and ours today, are created to help us make the most of modern technology.
-Like in any good story the hero's philosophy and beliefs are only good if she uses it to use technology to defeat the bad guys.
+The dream was to show how technology is always humanity's salvation and that all ideologies are created to help us make the most of modern technology.
+Like in any story the hero's philosophy and beliefs are only good if she uses it to use technology to defeat the bad guys.
 If Luke Skywalker failed to stop the Death Star we wouldn't be teaching our kids how great the Force is.

-But today, we sadly do brag about our political ideologies regardless of real-world improvements.
+But today, we sadly follow our favorite political ideologies regardless of real-world improvements.

 After my app failed (or better said, got steamrolled) I started writing this book in September 2019.
 I still dreamed of (somehow) convincing the North American middle-class to stop putting so much faith in Left and Right writers, commentators, and pollsters.
 I didn't know how but I still dreamed.

 Because the simple truth is, Left and Right are old.
 Very old.
-They are too outdated to solve everybody problems.
-Neither will every give the middle-class a happy life because neither knows how to harness modern technology.

-Let's drill this down some more.
 When Left and Right were created, indoor plumbing wasn't even science fiction, because science fiction didn't even exist.
 Evolution and electricity didn't exit.
 Rubber shoes and a simple ball-point pen weren't around.
 Heck, people didn't even know what bacteria or viruses were.

-The creators of the politics didn't even know enough about the world to wash their hands before undergoing surgery.
-Doctors used mud to stop bleeding wounds.

-In that same time p[eriod we've updated our medicine, geology, astronomy, biology because latest scientific instruments revealed new truths about the world.
-But political ideologies are somehow unchanging and immortal?
+The creators of the Left/Right politics didn't even know enough about the world to wash their hands before undergoing surgery.
+Since Left and Right were born, we've updated our medicine, geology, astronomy, biology and other sciences because new scientific instruments revealed new truths about the world.

+Why haven't we also updated our political ideologies too?

 Now realize it's okay to change our ideologies.
 It's totally okay!
 We're free to pick and choose whichever philosophy we want.
 There's nothing special about any belief system, be it democratic socialism, hereditary monarchy, or Left/Right.
 Every political doctrine was created by a human being to help society prosper.